Marfjeh/coinhive-block/README.md

 To block the Malware domains of coin-hive. or related JS bitcoin miners.

-This does not block Authedmine.com because they will ask for permission this is only for the rouge implementations of it.
+This does not block Authedmine.com because they will ask for permission this is only for the rogue implementations of it.

-## Why block (rouge) JS Cyrpto Miners?
+## Why block (rogue) JS Cyrpto Miners?
 We think that using a JavaScript Bitcoin miner on your site without using end-users opt-in is **Malware**.

 Fortunately, CoinHive did realize how webmasters implemented on their sites without ever asking the end-user, they concluded: